EGA-archive/LocalEGA/README.md

 Note: No need to update the `defaults.ini`.
-Instead, to reset any key/value pairs, either update `~/.lega/conf.ini` or create your own file passed to `--conf` as a command-line arguments,
+Instead, to reset any key/value pairs, either update `~/.lega/conf.ini` or create your own file passed to `--conf` as a command-line arguments.

 ## Logging